Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 Crowbar is a bar clamp of itself

 Conduit - flexible network attributes/specify bus order

+How do you handle race conditions in network device name?
+Crowbar abstracts it out.
+Will force Ubuntu and SUSE to do the right thing.

 ## What will we do now?
 What needs to happen next?